merkle-open/generator-nitro/readme.md

 ## Getting started

+### Generate or update a project

+Have a look at the [usage section of the package 'generator-nitro'](./packages/generator-nitro/readme.md#usage) on how to create or update a project.

 ### Sample project

 Have a look at the [sample project](https://nitro-project-test.netlify.com/) which contains the examples of a generated project and was statified with the default configuration of the 'nitro-exporter'.

-### Using published packages

-Have a look at the [usage section of the package 'generator-nitro'](./packages/generator-nitro/readme.md#usage) on how to create or update a project.

 ### Working with this repo